ositaka/soul-healing-decapcms/data/page/home.md

       tailored to your unique needs.
 Whether wounds are of the body, heart, mind, or spirit, the energy flows where it is most needed, guided by a wisdom far greater than Tiago's own.
+  - type: text_only
+    section_type: text_only
+    main_menu:
+      show: false
+      name: No Words Needed, Only Presence
+    text: One of the gifts of Trance Healing is it’s gentle, non-intrusive nature.
+      You need not speak of your medical conditions or the reasons you seek healing, though in this healing, Tiago hold space for sharing if you feel called to do so.
+The energy listens to the silent language of your soul, finding its way to where it can serve you best.
+After the session, if you wish to share it discuss your experience, he is here to listen with open heart-but the choice is always yours.
+    title: No Words Needed, Only Presence
 ---